Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Cosmology and Views on Quantum Physics

-b) {\it Quantum physics as a theory of human knowledge}.
+\item {\bf b) } {\it Quantum physics as a theory of human knowledge}.
 Within this view of quantum theory, the state of a quantum system does not reflect something about the system, but just what we know about the system\footnote{One can find statements in this sense in well known books, for instance ``Quantum Theory is not a theory about reality, it is a prescription for making the best possible predictions about the future, if we have certain information about the past" \cite{Asher Peres}.
 See also\cite{Hartle-objective}}.
 Such view, naturally rises the question: what is there to be known about the system if not something that pertains to the system?
 The answer comes in the form of: correlations between the system and the measuring devices, but then, what is the meaning of these correlations?
 The usual meaning of the word ``correlation" implies some sort of coincidence of certain conditions pertaining to one object with some other conditions pertaining to the second object.
 However, if a quantum state describes such correlation, there must be some meaning to the conditions pertaining to each one of the objects.
-Are not these, then, the aspects that are described by the quantum mechanical state for the object?
+Are not these, then, those very same aspects that are described by the quantum mechanical state for the object?
 If we answer in the negative, it must mean that there are further descriptions of the object that can not be casted in the quantum mechanical state vector.
 On the other hand, if we answer in the positive we are again taking a view whereby the state vector says something about the object in itself.
-Perhaps we are just going in circles.
-For those who read these considerations as philosophical nonsense, let us just say that if we follow this view, we have no right to consider questions about the evolution of the universe in the absence of sapient beings, and much less to consider the emergence, in that universe, of the conditions that are necessary for the eventual evolution of humans, while using a quantum theory.
-We could take it even further: what would be the justification for considering states in any model of quantum gravity, if we took such view of quantum physics?
+Perhaps, we are just going in circles.
+If one were inclined to read these considerations as philosophical nonsense, one should not forget that if we follow the above described view, we would have abandoned the possibility to consider questions about the evolution of the universe in the absence of sapient beings, and much less to consider the emergence, in that universe, of the conditions that are necessary for the eventual evolution of humans, while using Quantum Theory.
+We could take it even further and ask ourselves: what would be, for instance, the justification for considering states in any model of quantum gravity, if we took such view of quantum physics?